The Black Duchess: Clothing

 The Duchess' choice of black for her mantilla and skirt reflects the fact that she was in mourning for her husband.

 She is dressed in maja style associated with lower social classes.
 She may have agreed to this depiction in the expectation that it would show her as a "woman of the people".
-However, the background appears to show one of her estates.
+However, the background appears to show one of the Alba estates, reflecting her status as a landowner.

-Ownership
+Ownership and public display

 While the Black Duchess may have been done at the subject's request, at the time of her death it remained in the possession of the artist.
 It was sold by Goya's son Javier and had various owners before being acquired in 1906 by Archer Milton Huntington and moved to the USA.
-It was presented to the Hispanic Society by Huntington in 1907, and has remained there.

-In 2023 it was shown at the Royal Academy, London.
+It was presented to the Hispanic Society by Huntington in 1907.
+In the 21st century highlights from the collection were lent to other institutions while the Hispanic Society adapted part of the Audubon Terrace complex previously used by the Museum of the American Indian.
+In 2023 the painting was shown at the Royal Academy, London.

 Media Portrayals

 The film Goya en Burdeos (1999) explores the painter's relationship with the Duchess.
 The film won Pierre-Louis Thévenet the Goya Award for Best Art Direction at the 14th Goya Awards.
 It references various works by Goya.
 There is a scene in which the Duchess, played by Maribel Verdú, is painted in a pose reminiscent of the Black Duchess, her costume featuring a black mantilla.
 In another scene, she appears nude in a pose reminiscent of La maja desnuda.
-While a number of people, including Carlos Saura the film's director and writer, have made the assumption that the Goya and the Duchess were lovers, the opinion that she was the model for La maja desnuda is a minority one.
-An alternative candidate is Pepita Tudó who was portrayed by Penélope Cruz in another 1999 film Volavérunt.
+While a number of people, including Carlos Saura, the film's director and writer, have made the assumption that the Goya and the Duchess were lovers, the opinion that she was the model for La maja desnuda is a minority one.
+An alternative candidate is Pepita Tudó, who was portrayed by Penélope Cruz in another 1999 film Volavérunt.